 Categories

 Access to funding can be determined once the Certified Orthotist has completed an assessment.
 Please investigate your personal health benefits prior to your assessment.
 If your personal health benefits do not pay the full cost of the knee orthosis, you may be eligible for government funding if you meet the criteria (identified by the Alberta Aids to Daily Living Program).

-What is the process for booking an appointment?
+What is the process for booking an appointment at Group23?

 Group 23 Sports Medicine makes it easy to book an appointment with a Certified Orthotist.
-Prior to booking, it is recommended you have a prescription (no older than three months) accompanied by an imaging report (x-ray report).
+Before booking, please have a prescription (no older than three months) and an imaging report (such as an X-ray) ready.
 You can call the main booking line 403-284-4040 or book online.

+Categories